-The fair value of each option grant for the fiscal years ended December 31, 2011, January 1, 2011 and January 2, 2010 (excluding the new options issued in conjunction with the stock option exchange program described in the preceding paragraph for which no incremental compensation expense was realized) was computed on the grant date using the Black-Scholes option-pricing model with the following assumptions:
+The fair value of each option grant for the fiscal years ended December 29, 2012, December 31, 2011 and January 1, 2011 was computed on the grant date using the Black-Scholes option-pricing model with the following assumptions:

-Fiscal Year Ended December 31, 2011 Fiscal Year Ended January 1, 2011 Fiscal Year Ended January 2, 2010 Risk-free interest rate 0.83% - 2.24% 1.27% - 2.28% 1.45% - 2.50% Expected dividend yield Expected life 4.11 - 4.31 years 4.00 - 4.75 years 3.50 - 4.75 years Expected volatility 61.0% - 63.0% 57.0% - 62.0% 55.0% - 56.5%
+Fiscal Year Ended December 29, 2012 December 31, 2011 January 1, 2011 Risk-free interest rate 0.63% - 0.90% 0.83% - 2.24% 1.27% - 2.28% Expected dividend yield - - - Expected life 4.12 - 4.18 years 4.11 - 4.31 years 4.00 - 4.75 years Expected volatility 63.0% - 64.0% 61.0% - 63.0% 57.0% - 62.0%

 The risk-free interest rate is derived from the average U.S. Treasury constant maturity rate, which approximates the rate in effect at the time of grant, commensurate with the expected life of the instrument.
 The dividend yield is zero based upon the fact the Company has never paid and has no present intention to pay cash dividends.
-The expected term calculation is based upon the simplified method provided under the relevant authoritative guidance, the expected term is developed by averaging the contractual term of the stock option grants (7 or 10 years) with the associated vesting term (typically 4 to 5 years).
+Prior to 2010, the expected term calculation was based upon the simplified method provided under the relevant authoritative guidance and was determined by averaging the contractual term of the stock option grants with the associated vesting term.
+In 2010, the Company determined that it had enough historical exercise experience and began to rely solely on company specific historical data for purposes of establishing expected term assumptions.
 Given the Company's initial public offering in November 2005 and the resulting short history as a public company, the Company could not rely solely on company specific historical data for purposes of establishing expected volatility.
 Consequently, prior to 2010, the Company performed an analysis that included company specific historical data combined with data of several peer companies with similar expected option lives to develop expected volatility assumptions.
 During 2010, the Company began to rely solely on company specific historical data for purposes of establishing expected volatility.

-Based upon the above assumptions, the weighted average fair value of each stock option granted for the fiscal years ended December 31, 2011, January 1, 2011 and January 2, 2010 (excluding the new options issued in conjunction with the stock option exchange program for which no incremental compensation expense was realized) was \$16.55, \$8.24 and \$4.91, respectively.
+Based upon the above assumptions, the weighted average fair value of each stock option granted for the fiscal years ended December 29, 2012, December 31, 2011 and January 1, 2011 was \$13.23, \$16.55 and \$8.24, respectively.